If you’ve got high voltage and need high current – we have the solution.

 Introduction

 Electric Arc Furnace (EAF) transformers supply the power needed for steel production and special ferroalloys.
-These applications demand very high power levels and operate under severe conditions, including frequent overcurrents and overvoltages caused by short circuits in the furnace and the operation of HV circuit breakers.
+Most such transformers are custom built to fit both mechanically and electrically In practice, these applications demand very high power levels and operate under severe conditions.
+As a result, short circuits in the furnace and switching operations in HV circuit breakers frequently cause overcurrents and overvoltages.

-To meet these requirements, many installations use three single-phase furnace transformers rather than a single three-phase unit.
-Transformers in such service must withstand extreme thermal, mechanical, and electrical stress.
-The EAF transformer built as a shell-type design is a well-proven technology, recognized for its strength and reliability over decades.
+To address these demands, many installations use three single-phase furnace transformers instead of one three-phase unit.
+Consequently, each transformer must withstand extreme thermal, mechanical, and electrical stress.
+Over time, decades of operation have proven the shell-type EAF transformer as a strong and reliable technology.

-An EAF transformer requires exceptionally high secondary current (often 10 kA or more) with adjustable current and voltage.
-A shell-type or core-type transformer equipped with an on-load or off-load tap changer on the primary winding allows operators to optimize furnace performance.
+In addition, an EAF transformer delivers exceptionally high secondary current—often 10 kA or more—and provides adjustable current and voltage.
+Therefore, operators optimize furnace performance by using a shell-type or core-type transformer with an on-load or off-load tap changer on the primary winding.

-For compact and cost-efficient installations, a series reactor can be integrated into the same tank as the EAF transformer.
-The reactor itself may also be equipped with a tap changer to fine-tune operating values.
+Finally, when installations require compact and cost-efficient solutions, engineers can integrate a series reactor into the same tank as the EAF transformer.
+Furthermore, operators can apply a tap changer on the reactor to fine-tune operating values and improve process control.
+Get in touch to learn more.

-There are two fundamental construction principles for furnace transformers, based on the configuration of the magnetic core and windings:
+There are two fundamental construction principles for furnace transformers, based on how engineers configure the magnetic core and windings.
+In general, these principles define both the physical layout and the electrical behavior of the unit.

-Built with two legs of roughly circular cross-section.
-HV and LV windings are mounted concentrically on the core legs, typically with the LV winding placed outside the HV winding.
-LV windings consist of multiple disc coils connected in parallel to bars leading to the LV bushings.
+Alternatively, this design uses two core legs with a roughly circular cross-section.
+Then, engineers mount the HV and LV windings concentrically on the core legs and typically place the LV winding outside the HV winding.
+In addition, the LV windings use multiple disc coils, and engineers connect them in parallel to bars that lead to the LV bushings.

 Advantages and Disadvantages

-Low reactance (2–3 %), typically two to three times lower than a comparable core-type transformer.
+Primarily, the transformer delivers low reactance (1,5–3%), which is typically two to three times lower than a comparable core-type transformer.

-Greater flexibility in voltage steps and more uniform voltage distribution.
+Furthermore, the design offers greater flexibility in voltage steps and distributes voltage more uniformly.

-Simpler concentric winding layout, which can suit certain installation constraints.
+Nevertheless, the concentric winding layout simplifies the design and can fit certain installation constraints.

 Contact Us